 #212 What Does "14K Gold" Actually Mean?
 Unveiling Gold Purity

-The remaining 10 parts (or 41.7%) of 14K gold are made up of other metals, known as alloys.
-These alloys can include metals like copper, silver, or zinc.
+The remaining 10 parts (41.7%) are made up of other metals, known as alloys (like copper, silver, or zinc).

-You might wonder why jewelers don't just use 24K gold all the time.
-The reason is practicality!
+It's all about practicality!
 Pure gold (24K) is incredibly soft and malleable.
 While beautiful, it would easily scratch, dent, and deform with everyday wear.

 Back to blog